 The complexity of civil litigation in North Carolina can be overwhelming.
-While your attorney will be well-versed in this area, it’s still important to understand the basic process in a civil litigation case and the steps to take to go from filing the suit to meeting in court.
+While your attorney will be well-versed in this area, it’s still important to understand the basic process in a civil litigation case and the steps to take, from filing the suit to meeting in court.
 Take a closer look at the NC civil court process and outlines a typical civil lawsuit at the Superior Court level.

 In North Carolina, there are three levels of trial court that handle civil litigation: Small Claims/Magistrate Court, District Court, and Superior Court.
 What warrants a case to be filed on the Superior Court level?